dranreb1660/customer-churn-project/reports/final_writeup.md

 ![](./pics/uni_sc.png)

- We can also see from the barcharts below that, while performing a univariate analysis on gender gave little insights, infact almost even ratio, bivariate analysis reveals that males with electronic check payment type churns the most.
+ We can also see from the bar charts below that, while performing a univariate analysis on gender gave little insights, infact almost even ratio, bivariate analysis reveals that males with electronic check payment type churns the most.

 ![](./pics/uni_maleVfemale.png)